jfcloutier/karma_system/design_notes/representing properties and relations.md

 Experiences, Predictions, Prediction Errors, Predictables and Observations of CAs are about properties or relations.

-They represent different perspectives held by CAs about properties/relations.
+They represent different perspectives held by CAs about properties/relations:

+* Observations: What a CA perceives of the experiences of its umwelt CAs
+* Predictions: The next observations a CA anticipates
+* Prediction errors: Corrections a CA receives about predictions it made
+* Predictables: Specifications of what a CA can predict
+* Experiences: Syntheses of a CA's past and current observations

-Properties/relations are represented as Origin ---Kind--> Value.
+Properties/relations directly or indirectly expressed by the above are represented as Origin ---Kind--> Value.

 * The origin of a property or relation is an object
 * The kind of a property/relation is an atomic name
 * The value of a relation is an object
-* The value of a property is a number or atom from a domain associated to the property's kind
+* The value of a property is a number or atom from a domain defined by the property's kind

-Prediction Errors are about Predictions, which are about properties/relations.

-Experiences, Predictions, Prediction Errors Predictables and Observations add meta-data such as confidence.
+Observations, Experiences, Predictions and Prediction Errors add meta-data such as `confidence`.

 ## Kinds of properties/relations